NevinSiby/SoC/README.md

  - ```s' is state we reached after playing this action.```
  - ```r is reward obtained.```
 So after a point when cardinality of Replay buffer > n, we sample a subset from this buffer which exactly has n random elements from this buffer, and we train the neural network using this random subset of buffer.
 This is so much better than training the neural network with just one element of this buffer.
 As part of the assignment created a Deep Q learning framework using pytorch for the snake game developed in first week assignment.
-The file [DQN.py](./Q-Learning/DQN.py) is in the folder [Q-Learning](./Q-Learning/).
+The file [DQN.py](./Q-Learning/DQN.py) is in the [Q-Learning](./Q-Learning/) directory.
 Also created a report [QandDQN.pdf](./Q-Learning/QandDQN.pdf), which compares the classical Q-table learning approach from the previous assignment with the Deep Q-Network framework introduced in this one.

 ## Week 6
 ### Policy Gradient Methods